afshinamighi/Courses/ConcurrentCSharp/Exercises.md

 1. [~ 20 min ] **Processes**: The program will give a list of currently running processes.
 Names and Ids are printed.
 	1. Compare Ids and Names with your machine activity (task) manager program.
 Choose a process id from your computer that its termination is safe: like whatsapp, editors, browser.
 Check if the program terminates the given process completely.
-	2. Add a method to the program that gets the name of a process and prints the related id. //**add extra explanations.**
+	2. Add a method to the program that gets the name of a process and prints the related id.
 2. [~ 20 min ] **ProcessCreation**: Implement a program, that executes a command, like **ls**/**dir**.
 Modify your program such that executes the result of **Processes** (previous exercise, and check the references).

 3. [~ 30 min ] **IPCNamedClient, IPCNamedServer**: Two projects are implemented to present how two programs can communicate using named pipes.